SharePoint/sp-dev-docs/docs/general-development/how-to-integrate-maps-with-windows-phone-apps-and-sharepoint-lists.md

 - Visual Studio Express 2010 with new the SharePoint phone templates from  [Microsoft SharePoint SDK for Windows Phone 7.1](http://www.microsoft.com/en-us/download/details.aspx?id=30476)

-- Access to a SharePoint 2013 list, with sufficient privileges to add a column
+- Access to a SharePoint list, with sufficient privileges to add a column

-- The Bing Maps key deployed to your server; see  [How to: Set the Bing Maps key at the web and farm level in SharePoint 2013](how-to-set-the-bing-maps-key-at-the-web-and-farm-level-in-sharepoint.md)
+- The Bing Maps key deployed to your server; see  [How to: Set the Bing Maps key at the web and farm level in SharePoint](how-to-set-the-bing-maps-key-at-the-web-and-farm-level-in-sharepoint.md)